-Every few months a new battle royale game emerges to stake its claim for the crown of being dubbed the new hotness in PC gaming.
-Playernknown’s Battlegrounds (PUBG, or just Battlegrounds) is one such game on the surface, but actually sports a more complex origin story than most.
+Every few months a new Battle Royale game emerges to stake its claim for the crown of being dubbed the new hotness in PC and console gaming.
+PlayerUnknown’s Battlegrounds (PUBG, or just Battlegrounds) is one such game on the surface, but actually sports a more complex origin story than most.

 Game designer Brendan Greene, otherwise known as PlayerUnknown, is the mastermind behind this latest release.
-Previously, he was responsible for the original Battle Royale version of ARMA 2’s DayZ mod and eventually went on to work for Sony Online Entertainment (now Daybreak) to create H1Z1’s King of the Kill.
+Previously, he was responsible for the original Battle Royale version of ARMA 2’s DayZ mod and eventually went on to work for Sony Online Entertainment (now Daybreak) to create H1Z1.
 Now, I guess you could say he’s tired of making other people’s games.

 There is no tutorial, so here are the basics